MaliJaved/Music_Store_data_Analysis/README.md

 Repository Structure

-database_files.rar: Contain the Database files to create the database schema.
+database_files.rar: Contain the Tables to create the database schema.

 Music_Store_query.sql: Contains the SQL queries used to extract insights from the database.